1925 New Zealand Liberal Party leadership election: Candidates

 Sidey had been an MP since 1901 for the and then electorates.
 Despite having been passed over more than once for a cabinet position previously, by the 1920s he was seen as a senior member in the reduced strength Liberal Party.
+His stint as deputy leader of the party under Wilford was his strongest claim to the leadership.
 While respected for his length of service and believed by observers to have many of the required characteristics for the leadership, he was not considered a particularly talented parliamentary debater, a defect that outweighed his more desirable qualities.

 Result

 A caucus meeting in the evening of 13 August 1925.
 Wilford tendered his resignation which was accepted by the caucus with regret.
 Forbes was then elected as leader by the caucus at the same meeting.
 No announcement was made of this decision and the outcome only became known when MPs took their seats whence Forbes occupied the frontbench seat that was allocated to the Leader of the Opposition.

 Aftermath

 Forbes led the party to a disastrous result at the 1925 general election, losing eleven seats while Reform totaled fifty-five.
 As Forbes was still not well known outside the South Island the Liberal campaign in the North Island had been run by MP Bill Veitch.
 Shortly afterwards, Forbes even lost his status as Leader of the Opposition as the Labour Party had more parliamentary seats than the Liberals, enabling Labour leader Harry Holland to claim the title.
 By 1927, Veitch began working with Albert Davy, a former Reform Party organiser to rebrand the Liberal Party, later becoming the United Party.
 Forbes remained leader until he made way for former Prime Minister Sir Joseph Ward to become the new party's leader in 1928, with Forbes becoming a co-deputy leader.